alphagov/accessibility-monitoring-platform/README.md

 # GDS Accessibility Monitoring Platform

+The accessibility monitoring platform is to support the accessibility auditing process in GDS.

+It uses Django, PostgreSQL, and the Gov UK frontend design system.

+---
+## Requirements

+- Docker
+- Python 3.8
+- PostgreSQL
+- Node & NPM
+- Standard JS Globally installed (if using VSCode)

+---
 ## How to get started

 To set up your local sandbox, follow the instructions below.

-1. Create virtual environment
+1. Create a virtual environment
-2. Activate virtual environment
+2. Activate the virtual environment
 3. Install pipenv
-4. Run pipenv developer installation
+4. Run `make init`
-5. Install NPM dependencies
-6. Copy .env.example as .env
+5. Copy .env.example as .env
+6. Create a Django secret key
-7. Fill in missing values in .env
+6. Insert missing key in .env

 For example: